Transform Your Language Class into a Fun Adventure

 5. Celebrate Small Wins

 Language learning can feel overwhelming.
 Help students notice progress by praising their efforts and highlighting milestones.
 Whether it’s correctly ordering food in a role-play or remembering a tricky conjugation, small successes add up to big confidence.
+Even high school kids love small rewards like stickers or candy.

-6. Build a Community
+6. Build a Sense of Community

 Create an atmosphere where students support one another.
 Take the time at the beginning of the year to build a rapport with and among your students.
 Team building activities can feel like a waste of time, but they serve a purpose.
 If students feel comfortable taking risks and making mistakes, they’ll be more willing to participate and grow.
 French class needs lots of paired conversations and group tasks.
 Language learning should not be a lonely experience.